karaningle/fsdse-techbasics-assignment-1/README.md

 * Lets add below orders to the list using nano command
   - American Pizza
   - Italian Pizza

-Now again repeat all above exercises with order.txt using `head` and `tail` commands.
+* Now again repeat all above exercises with order.txt using `head` and `tail` commands.
 Result will be different this time as new two orders are added to list using `nano` command.
+* Locate the word "Chinese" in order.txt file using command line.
+* Locate the word "Fish" in order.txt file and highlight using color using command line.
+* Locate the word "Salad" in order.txt file with the line number where Salad is present using command line.
+* Locate the word "rice" in order.txt file with and make sure it's case-insensitive match.